jefflunt/glint-box/README.md

 * Go to the "memory_split" section and change the option to "192 128MiB for ARM, 64 MiB for VideoCore"
 * Go to the "expand_rootfs" section and expand the root partition to fill your SD card.
 The standard 1.7GiB doesn't seem to be enough out of the box for `git` and all the other dependencies.
 I've run into problems during the very last steps where the last binary or two ran out of space, just before I was about to start up RetroArch.
 What a tease!
+* Go to the "overclock" option, skip past the warning, and set your Raspberry Pi to "Modest 800MHz ARM, 300MHz core, 400MHz SDRAM, 0 overvolt"
 * Changing the root filesystem (FS) size requires a reboot.
 When it prompts you to reboot, do it.

 First, edit your `~/.profile` file, adding the following line the end (so RetroArch can find some needed libraries)